Population Education Program Associate

 This is a full-time position based in San Diego, CA. We are seeking candidates living in the San Diego area.
 Relocation benefits will not be provided.

-Please email the following documents to Shauna Scherer, Vice President for Marketing & Development, at firstname.lastname@example.org.
+Please email your resume and cover letter to Shauna Scherer, Vice President for Marketing & Development, at firstname.lastname@example.org.
 Please reference Donor Relations Coordinator in your subject line.
-Within your cover letter, please discuss how your past experience and achievements will lead to success in acquiring planned gifts for Population Connection.
+Within your cover letter, please discuss how your past experience and achievements will lead to success in this particular role for Population Connection.
+Thank you!

 Population Connection offers fellowships in Washington, D.C. for recent college graduates and graduate students with a special interest in population issues.
 Each fellow has a responsible role working with a specific department and becomes an essential part of that department’s staff.